deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    Once the manifest has been applied, the modules are ready for use.
 For more detailed instructions on configuring and using modules, please refer to the module developer's documentation.

 ### How do I switch a running Deckhouse cluster to use a third-party registry?

+{% alert level="warning" %}
+Using a registry other than `registry.deckhouse.io` and `registry.deckhouse.ru` is only available in the Enterprise Edition.
+{% endalert %}

 To switch the Deckhouse cluster to using a third-party registry, follow these steps: